Thelastlineofcode/Astrology-Synthesis/docs/AUTHENTICATION_IMPLEMENTATION_GUIDE.md

   async sendPasswordChangedEmail(email: string, name: string): Promise<void> {
     await this.sendEmail({
       to: email,
-      subject: 'Your Password Has Been Changed - Roots Revealed',
+      subject: 'Your Password Has Been Changed - Mula: The Root',
       html: `
         <!DOCTYPE html>
         <html>